Oguz20-sys/screen-time-sleep-oral-health-dataset/README.md

 ## Recommended Citation
 Please cite this dataset as:

-**Isaac (2025).
+**Oguz (2025).
 Impact of Screen Time and Sleep Quality on Oral Behaviors and Caries Risk in School-Age Children (Version 1.0.1) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.17744161**

 ---